josephwb/turboMEDUSA/README.md

 	install.packages("MEDUSA_0.93-4-15.tar.gz", repos=NULL, type="source");

+If you are having problems, please look at 'Issues' below.
+Also, please provide me with detailed information (operating system, R version, APE version, etc.) so that I can make such problems go away.

 Usage
 --------------
 To run MEDUSA, you will need:

-An ultrametric tree (ideally tim-calibrated).
+An ultrametric tree (ideally time-calibrated).
 Can be a single tree or a distribution.
 Read in as (depending on tree format):

 	phy <- read.tree("treeFileName"); # for newick-formatted tree(s)